apptronicnet/core/doc/getting_started.md

         // common code as interfaces
         // also we need to install Android plugin, which extend framework to work with it's Android binding library AppContext.installAndroidApplicationPlugin(this) {
-            // this specifial common view factory to be used in all bindings binderFactory(AppBinderFactory)
+            // this specifies common view factory to be used in all bindings binderFactory(AppBinderFactory)
             // this specifies binding between Activity and concrete ViewModel type
             // last parameter is optional invocation for system onBackPressed button